MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-start-and-stop.md

 # Start and stop Azure Stack

-Follow the procedures in this article to properly shut down and restart Azure Stack services. *Stop* will physically shut down and power off the entire Azure Stack environment. *Start* powers on all infrastructure roles and returns tenant resources to the power state they were in prior to shutdown.
+Follow the procedures in this article to properly shut down and restart Azure Stack services. *Stop* will physically shut down and power off the entire Azure Stack environment. *Start* powers on all infrastructure roles and returns tenant resources to the power state they were in before shutdown.

 ## Stop Azure Stack